G4bar/Backend_Assignment/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
+3. Configure environment variables:
+   - Copy `.env.example` to `.env`: `cp .env.example .env`
+   - Edit `.env` with your secure settings
+   - For production, generate strong secret keys (see below)
-3. Run the application: `python run.py`
+4. Run the application: `python run.py`

 The API will be available at `http://localhost:5000/`